Skip to main content

 Jitterbug Smart4 (simplified mode)

-Best smartphone for early-stage dementia
+Best smartphone-style option for early-stage dementia

 $149.99